PrefectHQ/prefect/docs/concepts/flows.md

 Prefect enables pausing an in-progress flow run for manual approval.
 Prefect exposes this functionality via the [`pause_flow_run`](/api-ref/prefect/engine/#prefect.engine.pause_flow_run) and [`resume_flow_run`](/api-ref/prefect/engine/#prefect.engine.resume_flow_run) functions, as well as the Prefect UI.

 !!! note "Timeouts"
     Paused flow runs time out after one hour by default.
 After the timeout, the flow run will fail with a message saying it paused and never resumed.
-You can specify a different timeout period in seconds using the `timeout` parameter or pass `timeout=None` for no timeout.
+You can specify a different timeout period in seconds using the `timeout` parameter.

 Most simply, `pause_flow_run` can be called inside a flow.